Amena-Saiyed/CNN-for-Image-Classification/README.md

 - Performance comparison with advanced models like ResNet-18 and DenseNet-121
 - Evaluation on CIFAR-10 dataset with accuracy and loss curves

-The repository is designed for educational purposes and can be used as a starting point for more advanced image classification tasks.